2023-24 Fantasy Basketball Draft Rankings: Point guard tiers

 Poole's arrival briefly put Tyus Jones' plans of becoming a fantasy breakout on hold, but he still boasts an ideal skillset for fantasy.
 He's fully capable of matching his production as a starter last season — over 16 points with four boards, eight assists, plenty of steals and a low turnover rate.

-Tre, Tyus' brother, is in a better position this season now that the Spurs waived Cam Payne and some guy named Victor Wembanyama is in the building.
+Tre, Tyus' brother, is in a better position this season now that some guy named Victor Wembanyama is in the building.
 Jones has an exceptional assist-to-turnover ratio and is coming off his best year as a pro.
 He'll be running the Spurs offense, and they'll be better because of it.

 D'Angelo Russell signed a new deal to remain with the Lakers, and he's projected to start at point guard (in name only) for LA.
 The Lakers also signed Gabe Vincent, and I'm concerned about Russell's assist numbers alongside LeBron James and Austin Reaves.

-Tier 6: Draft-worthy late-round picks
+Tier 6: Draft-worthy mid-to-late-round picks

 1) Spencer Dinwiddie, Brooklyn Nets